singaround/songbook/songs/run-the-riggin-again-run-the-riggin-again.md

   - seafaring_women
   - LGBTQ_plus
 date: 2019-03-18T13:03:34.900Z
+description: >-
+  This traditional song was one of the inspirations for [Neither Maid Nor Man](./neither-maid-nor-man.md), which is also in our songbook.
 ---
 When I was a fair maid about seventeen\
-I enlisted in the Navy for to serve the queen\
+I enlisted in the navy for to serve the queen\
-I enlisted in the Navy a sailor for to stand\
+I enlisted in the navy a sailor for to stand\
 For to hear the cannons rattling and the music so grand\
 ***The music so grand, the music so grand***\
 ***For to hear the cannons rattling and the music so grand***

 The officer that enlisted me was a fine and handsome man\
-He said You'll make a sailor so come along my lad\
+He said "You'll make a sailor so come along my lad"\
 My waist being tall and slender my fingers long and thin\
 And the minute that they learned me I soon exceeded them\
 ***I soon exceeded them, I soon exceeded them***\
 ***Oh the minute that they learned me I soon exceeded them***

 Well they sent me to my bunk and they sent me to my bed\
-To lies with the sailors I never was afraid\
+To lie with the sailors I never was afraid\
 But taking off my bluecoat it often made me smile\
 For to think I laid with a thousand men and a maiden all the while\
 ***A maiden all the while, a maiden all the while***\